 Users can also monitor the internal temperature of the meats they’re smoking.
 This ensures a perfect smoke every time with sensitive meats like brisket.
 This Masterbuilt also incorporates a side loading wood chip container, making it easy to refresh or add wood while smoking.

-2. Smokehouse Products Little Chief Front Load - Best Small Electric Smoker
+2. Smokehouse Products Little Chief Front Load - Top Small Choice

 If portability is your goal or space is at a premium, you’re in luck.
 There are still grill small enough to meet your size and smoking requirements.